jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 1. In Solution Explorer, right-click the project and use the **Add -> New Folder** command to add a folder named "Helpers" to the root of the project.

 1. Right-click the "Helpers" folder and use the **Add -> Class...** command to add a class file named **OrderHelper.cs**.
 Then replace the contents of the file with the statements below.
-The methods in this class provide access to order data via the Entity Framework data model:
+The methods in the *OrderHelper* class provide access to order data via the Entity Framework data model:

 	```C#
 	using OrderViewServices.Models;